 From yesterday to today and all eternity beyond, the blazer will always be a work staple, adding a level of polish to one’s ensemble.
 Avoid the Margaret Thatcher style blazer by opting for a collarless blazer or even a sleeveless waistcoat-updating the silhouette keeps the look young and sleek.

 For those eyeing a more classic suiting option, perhaps head for slacks rather than the skirt.
 The nod to men’s wear retains the look’s freshness, while still being appropriate in a business or business casual setting.
-Try a black blazer paired with wide-legged black trousers, a white turtleneck, and accent earrings—modern minimalism on classic suiting.
+Try a black blazer paired with wide-legged black trousers, a white turtleneck, and accent earrings (many have become interested in hoops or studs for this) -modern minimalism on classic suiting.

 If suiting doesn’t float your boat, a pencil skirt can serve as a fundamental piece for the professional wardrobe.
 And while tan or black will inevitably complement one’s closet, it can also veer towards mature.
 We’re 20-somethings, doggone it!
 A printed pencil can be that tasty blend of professional and contemporary.
 Why stop there?
 For the extra spicy, double down on prints with a printed blouse and a printed skirt or slacks combo.
 Keep an eye on competing prints, though; garments are friends, not foes.